-Game drives, kayaking, trekking, animal tracking on foot, scenic flight, wildlife and bird watching.
+Game drives, kayaking, trekking, animal tracking on foot, wildlife and bird watching.

 Oh what a trip!
 Thank you for your thoughtful planning, your good sense in guide selection and helping us understand through experience the spirit of this land.
 Hidden Places has opened my eyes wide.